 A NORMAL member is a mirrorset member whose entire contents are guaranteed to be the same as all other NORMAL members.
-Only normal members can be reduced.
-An error is displayed if you attempt to reduce the only normal mirrorset member.

 Note that for each mirrorset that you reduce, there must be at least one remaining NORMAL member after the reduction.
 If this is not true for all disk-names specified, then none of the mirrorsets are reduced.